dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    sincerity I shall pursue the other.

-   The leaders of this opposition having undertaken what they did not understand, are endeavoring to strengthen themselves by making it a party matter between the constitutionalists and the republicans.
+   The leaders of this opposition having undertaken what they did not understand, are endeavouring to strengthen themselves by making it a party matter between the constitutionalists and the republicans.
 They find themselves losing ground and now seek to shelter their misconduct and mismanagement under this resource.

-   The bank as a national question has nothing to do with party.
-As a means of increasing the commerce and promoting the agriculture and prosperity of the country it is supported by numbers of the constitutionalists as well as republicans.
+   The bank as a national question has nothing to do with party. &mdash; As a means of encreasing the commerce and promoting the agriculture and prosperity of the country it is supported by numbers of the constitutionalists as well as republicans.